THE BLUE PLAQUE ROUTE

 By 1550 The Manor belonged to Sir Walter Mildmay.
 Eventually, though, in an attempt to distance herself from the Mary Queen of Scots execution in 1587, it was sold by the Crown, along with all holdings in the rest of the village, to Messrs Thomas Eastchurche and Alexander Kinge.
 On Eastchurche’s death all property went to Kinge, and on his death to his daughter Mary who went on to marry Sir Francis Fane who became the Earl of Westmorland.
 Clear as mud then.

-• The charitable Lady Mildmay: - the Mildmay Trust fund is still in operation today to offer financial assistance
+• The charitable Lady Mildmay: - this fund is still in operation to offer financial assistance

 In 1618 Lady Mildmay left £12 per annum to offer support for local apprentices so that they might ‘ earn their own living’.
 A trust was set up to administer this fund in 1912 and was extended to include students studying vocational courses in full-time education.
 Information concerning applications are published in our village newsletter each summer.